 - Choose the video files you’d like to import and set the transfer destination.
 Then you can click the Import Select to start transferring the videos.

-Windows 7 features the AutoPlay which allows you to transfer video files and pictures from your iPhone to PC.
-Take the steps below to import videos from iPhone to your computer.
+Windows 7 features AutoPlay which allows you to transfer video files and pictures from your iPhone to PC.
+Take the steps below to import videos from your iPhone to your computer.

 - Connect your iPhone to the computer.
 When you do this, the AutoPlay is displayed automatically.